 Finishing your shawl

-Repeat rows 2 and 3 until you reach desired size.
+Repeat rows 3 and 4 until you reach desired size.
+Make sure you’re after a repeat of row 4.

 When you’re ready to finish your shawl these will be your last row 2 ROWS.